The Preservation Replacement Division (PRD) offers these services:

 With the exception of projects, most of PRD's work is "use-driven," that is, it is identified by the library users when they need materials that prove to be missing from the collection, missing pages from volumes, or are in too poor physical condition to be used.
 Additionally, library staff identify items for possible replacement and forward them to PRD.

 Bibliographic checking: Before replacement, books are reviewed by a subject specialist (selector).
-Prior to selector review, PRD staff does bibliographic checking to identify copies at other libraries that could be borrowed by UCB Library users, and to identify copies for possible purchase.
-Bibliographic resources employed by PRD include:
+Prior to selector review, PRD staff do bibliographic checking to identify copies at other libraries that could be borrowed by UCB Library users, and to identify copies for possible purchase.

 Selector review and follow-up: The selector reviews the bibliographic information provided and decides on one of the following courses of action: